 And we also need to make some changes to /usr/local/etc/apache24/extra/httpd-ssl.conf:

-# General setup for the virtual host DocumentRoot "/usr/local/www/apache24/data" ServerName wordpress.sharpwriting.net:443 ServerAdmin [email protected] ErrorLog "/var/log/httpd-error.log" TransferLog "/var/log/httpd-access.log" SSLCertificateFile "/path/to/certificate.crt" SSLCertificateKeyFile "/path/to/keyfile.key"
+# General setup for the virtual host SSLEngine on DocumentRoot "/usr/local/www/apache24/data" ServerName wordpress.sharpwriting.net:443 ServerAdmin [email protected] ErrorLog "/var/log/httpd-error.log" TransferLog "/var/log/httpd-access.log" SSLCertificateFile "/path/to/certificate.crt" SSLCertificateKeyFile "/path/to/keyfile.key"

 Now go to your website using https:// (e.g. https://wordpress.sharpwriting.net) and you should see “It Works!” but this time your browser should show that the site is secure (usually a little lock next to the URL).